katsulau/devdocs-mcp/README.md

 }
 ```

-### 4. Enable Documentation
+### 4. See Documentation from Your Browser

 1. Open http://localhost:9292 in your browser
-2. Browse available documentation languages
+2. You can browse available documentation languages
-3. Click "Enable" on the languages you want to download.
-If no "enabled" link appears, the documentation is already downloaded

 ### 4.5.
 Setup Slash Commands (Recommended)